John F. Kennedy Stadium: Closing and demolition

-Six days after the Grateful Dead's 1989 show, then-Mayor Wilson Goode condemned the stadium due to multiple findings by city inspectors that the structure was structurally unsafe and a potential fire hazard.
+Six days after the Grateful Dead's 1989 show, Mayor Wilson Goode condemned the stadium due to multiple findings by city inspectors that the stadium was structurally unsafe as well as a potential fire hazard.
 Just hours before the concert, city inspectors had discovered piles of combustible materials, numerous electrical problems, and crumbling and/or falling concrete.
 By this time, some 20,000 people were already in the stadium, with another 20,000 in line waiting to enter.
 The Grateful Dead were only allowed to perform due to strict no-smoking regulations that had been enacted some time before.

 While renovation and repairs of the stadium were discussed, this was quickly rejected due to the exceedingly high costs, and it was demolished on September 23, 1992.

 The 1993 Philadelphia stop for the Lollapalooza music festival was held at the JFK Stadium site on July 18, 1993.
-The site was an open field, as construction had not yet begun on the then still tentatively named "Spectrum II" (Wells Fargo Center).
+The site was an open field, as construction had not yet begun on the then still tentatively named "Spectrum II" (now Xfinity Mobile Arena).
 This was the show at which Rage Against the Machine stood on stage without playing in protest of the Parents Music Resource Center.

-The Wells Fargo Center now stands on the site, which is part of the complex that also includes Lincoln Financial Field and Citizens Bank Park.
+Xfinity Mobile Arena now stands on the site.
+The arena is part of the Sports Complex that also includes Lincoln Financial Field and Citizens Bank Park.